GTM strategies to get leads in 2024 in your inbox every week

 Failing to do so leaves you with more cold outbound spam.

-With Letterdrop, we can automate the entire process of deal revival for you, including drafting and queueing up outbound messages in your outbound stack.
+And once you know the size of the gap, Letterdrop can automate the entire process of deal revival for you, including drafting and queueing up context-rich DMs and emails in your outbound stack.

 Reviving closed/lost deals automatically with timing and context-rich outbound drafts